Kiprijonas Nezabitauskis

-Kiprijonas Juozas Nezabitauskis-Zabitis (Cyprian Józef Niezabitowski, 12 September 1779 – 10 July 1837) was a Polish-Lithuanian Roman Catholic priest and poet.
+Kiprijonas Juozas Nezabitauskis-Zabitis (Cyprian Józef Niezabitowski, 12 September 1779 – 10 July 1837) was a Lithuanian Roman Catholic priest and poet.
 He was half-brother of Kajetonas Nezabitauskis.
 After studies at Vilnius University and Vilnius Priest Seminary, Nezabitauskis was ordained as a priest in 1803 and worked as a parish priest in Varniai and Veliuona.
 After the Uprising of 1831, he fled Tsarist persecutions first to East Prussia and then to France.
 In 1836, he became director of a school established by Polish émigrés in Nancy, France, but died just a year and half later.